hoothin/PagetualGuide/docs/rules/lockScroll.md

 # lockScroll
->Set to true if you don't want the page to auto scroll when navigate to next page
+>Set to true if you don’t want the page to auto‑scroll when navigating to the next page.

 Example:
 --